You want smart political talk without the meltdowns?

 In there, it has a closet.

-This is 1795, restricts the ability of individuals to bring suit against states of which they are not citizens in federal court.
+And the text of it is that an amendment to the Constitution, you know, ratified, this is 1795, restricts the ability of individuals to bring suit against states of which they are not citizens in federal court.

 It was adopted to overrule a Supreme Court decision.

-And in that case, the court held that states did not enjoy sovereign immunity from suits made by citizens of other states in federal court, and it establishes the federal courts do not have the authority to hear cases brought by private parties against the state.
+And in that case, the court held that states did not enjoy sovereign immunity from suits made by citizens of other states in federal court.

 What is your biggest point of it?

-Because the judicial power of the United States shall not be construed to extend to any suit in law or equity commenced or prosecuted against one of the United States by citizens of another state or citizens or subjects of a any foreign state.
+Because the judicial power of the United States shall not be construed to extend to any suit in law or equity commenced or prosecuted against one of the United States by citizens of another state or citizens or subjects of any foreign state.

 You're talking about the foreign state provision.